Super-Resolving Cross-Domain Face Miniatures by Peeking at One-Shot Exemplar: Conclusion

 \subsection{Implementation Details}

 In our experiments, we crop the aligned faces and resize them to $128\times128$ pixels to achieve ground-truth HR images.
 In real-world applications, we do not assume that the input LR faces are perfectly aligned.
 Following \cite{yu2020hallucinating}, we apply affine transformations, including rotations, translations and scaling, to HR faces and then downsample them to $16\times16$ pixels as our LR face images.
 We use the author-provided codes of PULSE~\cite{menon2020pulse}, MTDN~\cite{yu2020hallucinating} and CPGAN~\cite{zhang2020copy}.
 For comparison fairness, we adopt the same training protocols for all the methods.
 To alleviate the influence of the selected one-shot exemplar, we run the proposed method for ten times with different randomly selected one-shot exemplars in each task and report the averaged results.
-More implementation details can be found in the supplementary materials.